kmr-rohit/ROS-TUT/README.md

 mine so that we can keep up with upcoming changes.

 FOR DUAL BOOT INDIVIDUALS :
-1. Create a folder named ROS-TUT (ROS - tutorial) in home and enter the same.
+1. Create a folder named rostut (ROS - tutorial) in home and enter the same.
 2. Create a folder named 2wheeledbot inside ROS-TUT.
 3. Create a folder named simulation-ws ( workspace for simulating  bot) inside 2wheeledbot
-4.
+4. Clone this repo here.
+   Steps:
+   A. open terminal
+   B. cd rostut/2wheeledbot/simulation_ws/
+   C. git clone